richieganney/CV/README.md

 ## Personal Interests

+- Regular attendee of React and Code Quality meetups.
 - Passionate about music – composer and accomplished pianist for over 15 years.
 - Duke of Edinburgh Gold award.
 - Avid squash player and Treasurer of the local squash league.